survivejs/react-book/manuscript/02_developing_with_webpack.md

 Webpack works using a global install as well (`-g` or `--global` flag during installation) but it is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler as you have direct control over the version you are running.

 We will be using `--save` and `--save-dev` to get a separation between application and development dependencies.
 The separation keeps project dependencies more understandable.
-In addition this will come in handy when we generate a vendor bundle later on.
+This will come in handy when we generate a vendor bundle later on.

 T> There are handy shortcuts for `--save` and `--save-dev`. `-S` maps to `--save` and `-D` to `--save-dev`.
 So if you want to optimize for characters written, consider using these.